akras14/alexkras.com/posts/memory-leak/post.md

 Few months ago, I had to debug a memory leak in Node.js.
 I found a good number of articles dedicated to the subject, but even after carefully reading some of them, I was still pretty confused on what exactly I should do to debug our problem.

-My intent for this post is to be a simple guide for funding a memory leak in Node.
+My intent for this post is to be a simple guide for finding a memory leak in Node.
 I will outline a single easy to follow approach, that should (in my opinion) be a starting point for any memory leak debugging in Node.
 For some cases, this approach may not be enough.
 I will link to some other resources that you may want to consider.

 <a name="min-theory"></a>
 ## Minimal Theory